The Precarious Perch of NBA Broadcasters

 Regardless of the team's motivation, the firing of Barrett and Rice underscored the fickle nature of a local broadcasting career.
 One source within the NBC Sports Group was "crazy surprised" that the tandem was let go, considering their talent and local support.
 The broadcasters shared the feeling.

 "We were blindsided," says Rice, who is now retired and living in Florida.
 He still follows the team closely.
-"Can't believe League Pass at halftime showed the Blazer dancers," he recently tweeted at nearly midnight Eastern time.
-"They did a great job."
+"Blazers may have to change p&r defense," he recently tweeted.
+"Boston guards are more dangerous off dribble than bigs getting alley oop dunk."

 Barrett, meanwhile, never left the Northwest.
 Today, he is spearheading the Portland Diamond Project, which aims to bring pro baseball to the City of Roses.
 Barrett says he had a chance to stay in the NBA but opted instead to move on.